-The four quadrant system of Stephen Covey is very helpful to manage your time by filtering your tasks in term of priority and urgency level.
+The four-quadrant system of Stephen Covey is beneficial to manage your time by filtering your tasks in terms of priority and urgency level.

-1st Quadrant: List all your task that are important and urgent as well.
+1st Quadrant: List all your tasks that are important and urgent as well.

 2nd Quadrant: List all your tasks that are important but not too urgent.

 3rd Quadrant: List all the tasks that are urgent but not important.

 4th Quadrant: List of tasks that are neither important nor urgent.

 If you want to dive deeper into this subject, we have you covered.